4329/2025ScoutingApp/README.md

 ])
 ```
 ### Custom Types and Booleans
 Custom types and booleans will require a special case in the methods transforming between state and score.
-For booleans, add the following code in `scoreToState`, and you are done.
+Remove all special cases from last season.
+Then, for booleans, add the following code in `scoreToState`.
 ```typescript
 if (key == "booleankey") return value == scores.get("booleankey");
 ```